whynotsoluciones/yRssTwitter/README.md

         Type: string
         Allowed values: css compliant colors
         Default value: #FF6319
         Color used for the hover selector for the links of the widget

+    - cachetime
+        Type: integer
+        Default value: 2
+        Tweet caching time in hours

 5. USAGE